 Don’t do those either – your amp is your deposit.
 If there’s a big parts outlay I might get on to you and ask you for some upfront money to cover it – but probably not.

 I will charge according to my published prices.
 So how about if my bill seems to you to be more than the amp is worth?
 Well if that’s the case I will already have called you anyway with the bad news (see ‘no fix, no fee’), but (due notice) here is some reasoning: if the bill is more than the amp is worth, that leads us inevitably to the conclusion that the unrepaired amp was at best worthless in the first place, at worst a liability.
-So in those unfortunate and unlikely circumstances (actually it has never happened), I offer to take the repaired amp in lieu of payment, thus leaving you in at worst the same financial position you were in before you gave it to me, rather than the worse one of having paid me more that the repaired beast is worth.
-Thus leaving me with an amp which is worth something close to but not more than the value of the work I did on it, which I can go on to sell or treasure for ever.
+So in those unfortunate and unlikely circumstances I offer to take the repaired amp in lieu of payment, thus leaving you in at worst the same financial position you were in before you gave it to me, rather than the worse one of having paid me more that the repaired beast is worth.
+Thus leaving me with an amp which is worth something close to but not more than the value of the work I did on it, which I can go on to sell, piece out, or treasure for ever.
 The aim of this perhaps strange-sounding offer is to underline my sincere wish not to make you pay more than the fixed amp is worth.
 Unless you love it so dearly that you want to get it fixed regardless of cost (I had the same thing with a cat recently).